celeryclub/lorry/README.md

 * build // build the project - equivalent to lorry.build()
 * server // start a local server and watch for changes
 * deploy // deploy to bucket specified in environment.deploy
-* open // open browser to URL specified in environment.root
 ```

 ##### `taskName`